Healthy Gingerbread Muffins

-A Gingerbread Muffin recipe everyone will love!
-These Gingerbread Muffins are easy to make for a secretly healthy holiday breakfast treat!
+A Healthy Gingerbread Muffin recipe everyone will love!
+These Gingerbread Muffins are easy to make for a secretly healthy holiday treat!

-These Gingerbread Muffins are super easy to make and so delicious.
-They’re naturally gluten free + made in the blender which helps to give them their fluffy texture and no need for a mixing bowl.
+These Healthy Gingerbread Muffins are super easy to make and so delicious.
+They’re naturally gluten-free + made in the blender which helps to give them their fluffy texture with no need for a mixing bowl.

 I’m the kind of person who would eat gingerbread flavored things pretty much all year round.
 It’s one of my favorite things, only second to pumpkin!
 (If you’re like me and love pumpkin, you should totally try these Healthy Pumpkin Muffins.)